Cemeteries off-limits as Israelis honour war dead under coronavirus

 By Dan Williams

-JERUSALEM, April 28 (Reuters) - With military cemeteries and ceremonies off-limits, Israelis went online on Tuesday to honour the dead in annual remembrances held under the shadow of the coronavirus crisis.
+JERUSALEM, April 28 (Reuters) - With military cemeteries and ceremonies off-limits, Israelis went online on Tuesday to mourn their war dead in annual remembrances held under the shadow of the coronavirus crisis.

-As on every Memorial Day, a siren to honour soldiers and Israeli civilians killed in Palestinian bombings and other attacks sounded in the morning, bringing lighter-than-usual traffic to a halt.
+As on every Memorial Day, a siren to honour soldiers and Israeli civilians killed in Palestinian bombings and other attacks sounded in the morning, bringing thin traffic to a halt.

-People who have been staying home under partial lockdowns stood on flag-draped balconies to observe a two-minute silence during one of Israel's most solemn days of the year.
+People who have been staying home under partial lockdowns stood at flag-draped balconies to observe a two-minute silence during one of Israel's most solemn days.

-With bereaved families urged to stay away in the name of public health, troops in surgical masks videotaped themselves saluting graves in military cemeteries.
-The footage was sent to relatives of the dead as a tribute.
+Bereaved families were instructed to stay away from military cemeteries in the name of public health.
+On their behalf, troops in surgical masks videotaped themselves saluting at the graves.

 "I know how hard this is," Prime Minister Benjamin Netanyahu said in a video message, noting that he had also been denied the customary graveside visit to pay respects to his brother Yoni, who died leading a 1976 rescue of Israeli hostages in Uganda.